Director [Ngāti Porou]

 It didn't change the nature of the society, but I said from the get-go, 'If one woman gets out of an abusive relationship because of this picture, I'll be a happy man.'
-Lee Tamahori on Once Were Warriors, in an interview on website The Hollywood Interview
+Lee Tamahori on Once Were Warriors, in a March 2008 interview on website The Hollywood Interview

 The Silent One is a mythological children's drama about the friendship between a deaf mute boy, Jonasi, and a rare white turtle.
 The boy's differences lead to suspicion from his Rarotongan village.
 When the village suffers drought and a devastating storm, the boy and turtle (also considered an ill omen) are blamed and ostracised.
 Adapted by Ian Mune from a Joy Cowley story, the beloved film was the first New Zealand dramatic feature to be directed by a woman (Yvonne Mackay).
 In the excerpt here, Jonasi is excluded from a boar hunt and first meets the turtle.